This post may include affiliate links; see our disclosure policy.

 Ingredients in a pineapple margarita

 The classic margarita recipe was invented back in the 1930’s, a simple mix of lime juice, orange liqueur (triple sec or Cointreau), and tequila.
-We’re margarita purists so this pineapple margarita is spin on that classic formula, where the sweetness of the pineapple juice and the hint of sugar in the Cointreau create the perfect sweet tart flavor.
-If you prefer a sweeter margarita, you can always add simple syrup or agave syrup.
-Here are the ingredients you need for a pineapple margarita:
+I’m a margarita purist, so this pineapple margarita is spin on the classic formula, where the sweetness of the pineapple juice and the hint of sugar in the Cointreau create the perfect sweet tart flavor.

 • Pineapple juice